OHV Mapping Conventions

 The origin of these files means the contours are 20m and don't have all the small reentrants etc, which is fine for MTBO, rogaines and street events.
 The mapping was meant for 1:50,000 and when enlarged to 20,000 you find that eg road bends are somewhat rounded.
 These can be improved, and other detail added, from aerial photos available on the LINZ website.
 These photos have had distortion removed and can be used as templates in OCAD.
 The resolution is a bit grainy for buildings but linear features show up well.
 We can also add details from conventional foot-o maps, taking care to prune the detail.
 Bear in mind that people are going to want to print at smaller scales even than the 20,000.

 All of this means that we have been able to map large areas without going out on the ground.
 The track classifications have been added from our earlier maps where they exist, the memory of members, and by progressive visits when required for specific events.
 There is one aspect where the requirements of MTBO conflict with foot-o: vegetation.
 The MTBO specification says you can use both green or white for forest.
 Initally we did all forest medium green, as being more intuitive for bikers.
-With other areas using white we scratched our heads and decided that what it looked like from the track was important, so we would do open-looking forest as white and dense forest as green.
-This then enabled us to convey information to off-track users of these maps.
+Then the bikers started distinguishing "allowed off-track" with white.
+This is "sort-of" the same as passable forest for footies.
 It's a bit rough, but then if you want accurate foot-o then you have to do a traditional foot-o map.
 Over time we can "fill in" the forest where it is important.
 What isn't filled in with white or green or yellow will show as grey, the same as private or residential.

-Since the white is drawn with a specific symbol rather than just being the absence of other colours, we sometimes change it to light green as being more intuitive.
+Since the white is drawn with a specific symbol rather than just being the absence of other colours, we sometimes change it to light green as being more intuitive for rogainers.
+And we have also started using dark green for areas that we want to warn people out of - terrible jungle on the way to a control point for example.
+Help, we could be getting too complex here!

 Since this section was written, the IOF has published an "International Specification for Sprint Orienteering Mapping".
-We need to re-write this section taking it into account.
+Keep reading to find out about our conversion project.

-Neither the ISOM 15,000 mapping nor the MTBO-standard mapping is suitable for parks, where there is heaps of interesting detail.
+Neither the ISOM 10/15,000 mapping nor the MTBO-standard mapping is suitable for parks, where there is heaps of interesting detail.
 Over the years we have mapped parks at 1:5000 or even larger.
-With park maps adjoining the riverbank now expanding to the point of overlap, we have started a project to join them all together.
-Other park maps might as well follow these conventions.
+With park maps adjoining the riverbank now expanding to the point of overlap, we joined them all into a series of exactly abutting maps up the valley.
+They go from Eastbourne to Kaitoke, with topo data filling in the gaps.
+Other park maps outside this corridor might as well follow these conventions.

-The scale chosen is 1:7500, so that we can cater for long yellow courses (by printing at 7500) as well as beginner white and yellow (by printing at 5000).
-The 5000 prints will have bolder symbols (just like printing a 15,000 map at 10,000).
-And compared to the ISOM the 7500 scale provides 4X the paper area for a given ground area to show detail.
+The scale chosen was initially 1:7500, so that we could cater for long yellow courses (by printing at 7500) as well as beginner white and yellow (by printing at 5000).
+Compared to the ISOM the 7500 scale provides 4X the paper area for a given ground area to show detail.
 So the cartographer should select 7500 as the scale in OCAD, and the 15,000 (standard) symbol set.
 And when printing at 5000 think about the smaller text and course marking symbols so that they will come out at the right (scale-independant) size.
 Include plenty of north lines.

 The basemaps for these come from the 1:20,000 MTBO/street mapping above.
 This ensures that everything fits together properly.
 Previous maps of small areas have used dubious basemaps and photos with distortion, and particularly when expanding outwards the geometry is out of whack.
-For a new area the 20,000 provides the framework, and fieldwork can be done on aerial photos from the UHCC website and the LHCC office (its website is less good but they are very helpful if you go in).
+For a new area the 1:20,000 mapping provides the framework, and fieldwork can be done on aerial photos from the councils.
 This fieldwork is then used in OCAD, adjusted to the framework which we have confidence in.
 The photos are not distortion-free and the scale is approximate, but as we deal with a small bit at a time, the OCAD template adjustment process takes care of it well enough.

 Existing park maps are harder.
 The UHCC/LHCC photos are opened as templates and fitted to the framework and a bit of significant detail traced using temporary lines.
 Then the old maps are opened as templates and everything adjusted to the lines from the photos.
 If the old map is in OCAD already, it may be possible to bring it in chunk by chunk.
 It might be necessary to change its scale and rotate it a bit to get a good fit.
 Or it might be so distorted that everything has to essentially be redrawn.
 After such an exercise it needs to be checked in the field; it makes you wonder whether starting again might be easier!!!

 For smaller parks and schools, the area may be lost on an A4 or even A5 sheet.
 A large scale might as well be used and will be easier to read for beginners.
 These will be made by a variety of people, there is unlikely to be any overlap of them, so at this stage coordination is not justified.
 Do what you think is advisable.
-Some of the maps above may provide a base, and the UHCC and LHCC photos will probably be very useful.
+Some of the maps above may provide a base.
+The sprint specification is probably best.
+Examples are:

-The page was written by on 6 Feb 04, and updated on 13 Oct 05.
+The page was written by on 6 Feb 04.
+This version updated 28 May 17.